-We’ve listed several ways to tackle cleaning dirt, stains, and hair that’s bringing down your carpet.
+We’ve listed several ways to tackle cleaning dirt, stains, and hair that’s ruining your carpet.

 What did people use before vacuums were so popular?
 Well, many simply used a broom and dustpan.
 This may seem old-fashioned, but it’s still an effective way to remove ground-in dirt and debris from the carpet.

-The best technique is brushing in one direction, sweeping debris into one area.
-This way, it’s going to be easier to get all of the dirt into the dustpan.
+The best technique is to brush in the same direction and sweep debris into one area.
+This way, it will be easier to get all of the dirt into the dustpan.
 Short strokes are effective, brushing in a straight line.

 You’ll have to do some scrubbing with this method of cleaning.
-A broom or brush with natural bristles is the most efficient.
+It’s most efficient to use a broom or brush with natural bristles.
 They are stiffer and better for loosening dirt.

-Palmyra bristles are tough and help to bring out debris you can’t see in the fibers.
+Palmyra bristles are tough and help bring out debris you can’t see in the carpet fibers.
 Still, Broomcom is particularly popular since it’s sturdy but still bendable.